-Evaluation: In future Simon would like to gather more data from different places along the river.
+Evaluation: In future Simon would like to take more samples during the rainy part of the experiment.

-Writing up: science practical project
+Writing up: science experiment project

 Your write-up needs to make sense to anyone reading it who has no background knowledge of your project.
 Your logbook will be looked at by the judges.
 These are the main stages of a science investigation write-up: